 There are lots and lots of theoretical silo structures out there.
 Some of them stray into the ridiculous.

 We try to make it simpler.

-Of course, we create these keeping in mind the link rules from above.
+Of course, we create these while keeping in mind the link rules from above.

 The basic structure is: Home > Silo Page > Post

 Blog posts for this structure might look like the following: